ekashida/gallery/src/gallery-pathogen-encoder/README.md

 You'll need to `npm install` beforehand to make all the YUI assets locally available.

-* As long as steps 1 and 2 happen before creating the instance, Loader will start producing pathogen-encoded urls.
+* As long as steps 1 and 2 happen before instantiation, Loader will start producing pathogen-encoded urls.
-* This submodule does no work unless the `customComboBase` configuration is set, so it can be used as a switch for the YUI combo handler.
+* This submodule does no work unless the `customComboBase` configuration is set. `customComboBase` can be used as a switch for the YUI combo handler.

 ## Additional features